Skip to main content

 T-Mobile TPD restrictions

-T-Mobile (including Sprint) also has a limit on the total daily number of SMS and MMS messages (TPD) a brand can send toward its subscribers.
-Like TPM, this limit varies with the vetting score assigned to a brand.
-T-Mobile’s TPD limit takes into account both SMS and MMS messages; in other words, the daily limit is shared across SMS and MMS services.
-This means that even if you are vetted for throughput of 4,500 TPM towards T-Mobile, any messages sent after the 200,000 limit will fail.
+Note that T-Mobile’s TPD limit takes into account both SMS and MMS messages; in other words, the daily limit is shared across SMS and MMS services.
+This means that even if you are vetted for a throughput of 4,500 TPM towards T-Mobile, any messages sent after the 200,000 limit will fail.

 Use Case